Treat Sunburn In Kids! Fast-Acting Sunburn Remedies for Your Kids!

 Your child could develop a sunburn within 15 to 30 minutes of exposure to the sun without proper protection.
 But the tricky part?
 The symptoms of sunburn may not appear for up to 24 hours later.
 Keep an eye out for:

 Regardless of skin color, sunburned skin feels sensitive, hot, and itchy.
-You think sunburn discriminates?
+Do you think sunburn discriminates?
 Think again.
 Kids with darker skin tones can get sunburned too!
-Because it's hard to detect redness in darker skin, focus on other symptoms like headaches, dizziness, and muscle cramps.
+Because it’s hard to detect redness in darker skin, focus on other symptoms like headaches, dizziness, and muscle cramps.

 Expect a recovery time of two to seven days.
 And yes, that peeling skin around the four to seven-day mark?
-Totally normal but equally annoying.
+Normal but equally annoying.

 Complications That Shouldn't Be Ignored